kimai/kimai/README.md

 - Answer questions: You know the answer to another user's problem?
 Share your knowledge!
 - Make a feature request: Something can be done better?
 Something essential missing?
 Let us know!
 - Report bugs
-- Contribute: You don't have to be programmer to help.
+- You don't have to be programmer to help.
 The documentation and translation could use some love as well.
-- Sponsor the project
+- Sponsor the project, free software still costs money

 There is one simple rule in our "Code of conduct": Don't be an ass!